Predicting O-GlcNAcylation Sites in Mammalian Proteins with Transformers and RNNs Trained with a New Loss Function: Results

 The models with the highest average cross-validation F\(_1\) score all had only two layers and second LSTM layers with 75 neurons.
-As in Section \ref{results_diff-MCC}, the optimal hyperparameters for models trained with the weighted focal differentiable MCC loss included higher model hidden sizes (600 vs.\ 450 for CE), lower learning rates (5\(\times 10^{-4}\) vs.\ 1\(\times 10^{-3}\)), and lower class weights (2 vs.\ 20).
+As with the single-cell models, the optimal hyperparameters for models trained with the weighted focal differentiable MCC loss included higher model hidden sizes (600 vs.\ 450 for CE), lower learning rates (5\(\times 10^{-4}\) vs.\ 1\(\times 10^{-3}\)), and lower class weights (2 vs.\ 20).
 Surprisingly, both models had the same optimal batch size (128), and the hidden size and class weights for the model trained with the weighted CE loss moved towards those from the model trained with the weighted focal differentiable MCC loss.

-Finally, we verified that our splits for the cross-validation and test sets do not bias the models by performing five-fold nested cross-validation, following the procedure in Section \ref{MnM-dataset}, on the ``RNN-[600,75]; diff MCC'' model.
-The models generated by each fold had very similar performance to each other (Fig.\ \ref{PR-curve_nested_validation} and Table \ref{Metrics_nested_validation}), highlighting the robustness of that architecture and loss function to changes in the training/test data.
+Finally, we verified that our splits for the cross-validation and test sets do not bias the models by performing five-fold nested cross-validation, following the procedure in Section ``\nameref{MnM-dataset}'', on the ``RNN-[600,75]; diff MCC'' model.
+The models generated by each fold had very similar performance to each other (Fig.\ \ref{PR-curve_nested_validation} and Table \ref{Metrics_nested_validation_MCC}), highlighting the robustness of that architecture and loss function to changes in the data.
+In addition, a comparison of the nested validation results obtained with the weighted focal differentiable MCC loss function (Table \ref{Metrics_nested_validation_MCC}) and those obtained with the CE loss function (Table \ref{Metrics_nested_validation_CE}) show that the increases in MCC brought by the use of the diffMCC loss function are statistically significant (p = 0.0115) over multiple test sets, corroborating the success of our novel loss function in improving models by directly optimizing their MCCs.